WordPress, drama, leadership, and the web

 WordPress powers a massive amount of the web.
 W3Techs estimates it as over 43%.
 When you’re leading something this big, your weird drama is more than a cue to grab the popcorn.
 It’s making people doubt the stability of something that previously looked like the obvious answer.
 Maybe WP Engine should be giving more back, I don’t know.
 But there’s nothing in the WordPress license to that effect.
 Similarly — as I’ve written before — the trademark complaint seems to be a sudden change in policy as well.
 Demanding 8% of someone’s revenue is an insane remedy for these grievances.
 Also, that 8% isn’t going to the community, it’s going to Mullenweg.

 And if this can happen to WP Engine, who will it happen to next?
 I assume it will be whoever else Mullenweg thinks is capturing too much of “his” value.
 But even if it never happens again, the damage has been done.
 Mullenweg has shown the world the sort of leader he is.
 When this sort of leadership is in charge of something this important to the web, it’s not just drama.
-It affects people and it makes the web worse.
+It affects people who would normally be championing WordPress and it makes the web worse.